-While the example of West Point cadets is rather specific, other evidence from individuals drawn from a range of occupations suggests that seeing work as a calling, in which the internal aims of the work are ends in and of themselves, corresponds with higher job and life satisfaction, as well as more time spent at work and fewer days of work missed (Wrzesniewski et al., 1997).
-Others find that those who see work a callingwhether they be classical musicians, zookeepers, or administrative assistants-are more engaged with, involved in, and motivated to stay in their jobs, even if they are no longer paid (see Bunderson & Thompson, 2009; Dobrow, 2013; Wrzesniewski et al., 1997).
-Indeed, people who find that the internal aims of their job are their motives for working are also more identified with and attached to the organizations in which they work (Cardador, Dane, & Pratt, 2011).
-Finally, while evidence on whether those with callings are better performers on the job is still thin, data showing a positive (and predictive) effect of callings on performance is growing (see Hall & Chandler, 2005; Wrzesniewski, Berg, Grant, Kurkoski, & Welle, 2015).
+While the example of West Point cadets is rather specific, other evidence from individuals drawn from a range of occupations suggests that seeing work as a calling, in which the internal aims of the work are ends in and of themselves, corresponds with higher job and life satisfaction, as well as with more time spent at work and fewer days of work missed (Wrzesniewski et al., 1997).
+Others find that those who see work as a calling - whether they be classical musicians, zookeepers, or administrative assistants - are more engaged with, involved in, and motivated to stay in their jobs, even if they are no longer paid (see Bunderson & Thompson, 2009; Dobrow, 2013; Schabram & Maitlis, 2016; Wrzesniewski et al., 1997).
+Indeed, people for whom the internal aims of their job are their motives for working are also more identified with and attached to the organizations in which they work (Cardador et al., 2011).
+Finally, while evidence on whether those with callings are better performers on the job is still thin, data showing a positive (and predictive) effect of callings on performance is growing (see Hall & Chandler, 2005; Wrzesniewski et al., 2017).